 - 2. Encourage necessary infrastructure and utilities to be expanded concurrently with new development. - 3.
-Coordinate with the WCSA to study need for upgrades and expansion of the water and sewer infrastructure for the twenty year planning horizon.
-Continue quarterly meetings of the Joint County Utilities Committee to foster communication about utility issues between the Board of Supervisors, WCSA and Industrial Development Authority. - 4.
-Continue to participate in future Rate Study Committee convened in 2013 to study sewer and water fee structure and implementation. - 5.
-Encourage utility providers to develop plans and implement services where financially feasible in a timely manner in areas within the county where service is lacking. - 6.
-Assess the feasibility/desirability of the formation of a regional water and sewer utility. - 7.
+Continue quarterly meetings of the Joint County Utility Committee to foster communication about utility issues between the Board of Supervisors, WCSA and Industrial Development Authority. - 4.
+Continue to monitor water and wastewater fee structure and implementation. - 5.
+Work with WCSA to encourage implementation of services where financially feasible and in areas where service is needed. - 6.
+Assess the feasibility and desirability of the formation of a regional water and sewer utility. - 7.
 Partner with the WCSA to educate Washington County citizens on the importance of efficient use of water.

-Objective: Support provision of private electricity, telephone, natural gas, wireless, and internet service in Washington County.
+OBJECTIVE: To support provision of private electricity, telephone, natural gas, wireless, and internet service in Washington County.

 - 1. Promote an infrastructure system including electricity, natural gas, telecommunications, wireless and internet service that will support existing need and future growth in Washington County. - 2.
 Seek grant opportunities to assist with funding of infrastructure projects to areas of the county with need. - 3.
 Collaborate and communicate with utility providers on future plans to ensure projects conform to the Comprehensive Plan. - 4.
-Encourage new telecommunication services to be located on existing buildings, co-location on existing towers, poles, water tanks and other tall structures.
+Encourage new telecommunication services to be located on existing buildings, co-location on existing towers, poles, and structures.

-Objective: Enhance community safety and security through the provision of efficient and effective emergency management services and law enforcement.
+OBJECTIVE: To enhance community safety and security through the provision of efficient and effective emergency management services and law enforcement.

-- 1. Complete fire and EMS vehicle/apparatus assessment update on an annual basis. - 2.
-Work with volunteer fire and EMS agencies to ensure appropriate facilities are addressed. - 3.
-Identify where and when existing response times are longest and evaluate ways to lower these response times. - 4.
-Develop communication between Planning and Zoning Departments with Emergency Management Department and Sheriff's Office on future growth plans and large commercial or housing development proposals to ensure agencies are prepared for such development.
-This coordination is crucial in areas where existing response times are longest or equipment is needed. - 5.
-Develop communication between Building and Development Services Department, Emergency Management Department and Sherriff's Office to implement a program to encourage property owners to display the address of their building. - 6.
-Study opportunity for more accessible, visible location for the animal shelter.
+- 1. Complete fire and EMS vehicle and apparatus assessment update on an annual basis. - 2.
+Identify where and when existing response times are longest and evaluate ways to mitigate development impact on these response times. - 3.
+Develop communication between Planning and Zoning Departments with Emergency Management Department and Sheriff's Office on future growth plans and large commercial or housing development proposals to ensure agencies are prepared for such development. - 4.
+Develop communication between Building and Development Services Department, Emergency Management Department and Sheriff's Office to implement a program to encourage property owners to display the address of their building. - 5.
+Study opportunity for more accessible, visible location for the C.C.
+Porter Animal Shelter.

-Objective: Enhance and increase recreational opportunities that will serve all Washington County citizens and visitors while preserving open spaces.
+OBJECTIVE: Enhance and increase recreational opportunities that will serve all Washington County citizens and visitors while preserving open spaces.

-- 1. Expand Busy Bee After School Child Care Program to additional elementary schools. - 2.
-Evaluate opportunities to provide safe public access to recreational waters. - 3.
-Cooperate with other localities and agencies to increase park and recreation amenities across Washington County. - 4.
-Participate on committees to study trail opportunities in the County. - 5.
+- 1. Consider expansion of after school child care program to additional elementary schools if needed. - 2.
+Evaluate opportunities to provide safe public access to recreational waters.

+- 3. Cooperate with other localities and agencies to increase park and recreation amenities across Washington County. - 4.
+Participate on committees to study trail opportunities in the county. - 5.
 Pursue grant funding to maintain, improve or add to park amenities in Washington County and increase recreation programs.

-Objective: Continue to provide efficient solid waste program to serve existing need and anticipated future requirements.
+OBJECTIVE: To continue to provide efficient solid waste program to serve existing need and anticipated future requirements.

-1. Continue to provide facilities for the use of citizens for the disposal of household waste.

-- 2. Increase recycling opportunities at all Manned Solid Waste Convenience Stations for those who wish to recycle and to divert recyclable quantities from the municipal waste stream to reduce tonnage that must be transferred. - 3.
+- 1. Continue to provide facilities for the use of citizens for the disposal of household waste. - 2.
+Increase recycling opportunities at all Manned Solid Waste Convenience Stations for those who wish to recycle. - 3.
 Maintain the Washington County Transfer Station and monitor capacity needs as growth occurs. - 4.
 Remain informed on waste to energy technology so that new initiatives in the field can be evaluated. - 5.
 Consider placement of recycling bins in county buildings. - 6.
 Continue tracking recycling information for DEQ reporting requirements.

-Objective: Continue to provide providing preventative, essential and emergency maintenance services for the county's existing inventory of buildings, grounds and real estate holdings and future building needs.
+OBJECTIVE: To continue to provide preventative, essential and emergency maintenance services for the county's existing inventory of buildings, grounds and real estate holdings and future building needs.